 - High fanout nets Candidates for very high fanout nets are global clocks or resets for example.
 Use clock or reset buffer or limit the loads by replicating heavy-loaded nets.
 Alternatively, reset conditions may be removed where applicable.
-This is especially the case for pipelined datapaths and registers that should hold logical zeroes at power-up.
-Refer to Section 5.3 for more information. - Non- or false constrainted clock-domain crossings Clock domain transitions, such as in asynchronous FIFOs, must be explicitly defined as asynchronous paths.
+This is especially the case for pipelined datapaths and registers that should hold logical zeroes at power-up. - Non- or false constrainted clock-domain crossings Clock domain transitions, such as in asynchronous FIFOs, must be explicitly defined as asynchronous paths.
 This prevents the implementation tool from investigating the timing on these paths. - Routing congestion and overlapping nets Components with a high logic density such as the crc modules may be difficult to route, especially in a 1024bit/FPW=8 configuration.
 Solutions may be location constraints, additional pipelining, or the use of special implementation strategies.